Living in Sedona, Arizona: Life Beyond the Vortex

 We have lived in Sedona for seventeen years now and have made many interesting friends who have come from all over the world.
 We have a small airport that offers helicoptor and other small airplane tours.
 We have the Sedona International Film Festival which takes place every February and attracts more attendees each year.
-We have a theater Harkins 6 for first run films and an independent theater for independent films and documentaries.
+We have a theater Harkins 6 for first run films and the Mary Fisher Theater, an independent theater for independent films, art films and documentaries.
 We have several challenging golf courses, a community center and a first class history museum at the Sedona Heritage Museum.
 A new state of the art performance facility was built at our Red Rocks High School and a variety of public, charter and private schools offer a wide range of educational styles.

 The average age of our residents is 50.
 Property is expensive, and outside the service industry, educators, and small businesses, not a lot of jobs with benefits are available.
 We have received good medical and dental care in this area, as Sedona has an Urgent Car and an Emergency Center.
 For surgery, most residents can choose between Northern AZ Health Care hospitals in Cottonwood or Flagstaff.
 Crime exists as it does everywhere, but it's not been a major factor.
 I don't need vibes from a vortex or special crystals to tell me that I'm happy living in Sedona.
 I'd love to hear from others in Hub Land who would like to share their experiences visiting Sedona.